davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 83.68 is the number we set out to find from the outset.
 While the p-value told us that an outcome of 21+ heads was very rare, happening only 2.57 percent of the time under randomness (2.14 in our simulation), you would still be wrong 16.32 percent of the time (100-83.68).

-## But what About the original question?
+## But what about the original question?

 In our original question, we didn't know how many, if any, coins were weighted, and we didnt know how heavily a weighted coin would turn the outcome to heads.
 We couldn't have run the simulation performed above.
 To get to the answer, we now need to go through bayes theorem: